 He has a demonstration of it scheduled with the president of the Yellow Cab company.
-But due to skulduggery by Walter Slezak and Herbert Anderson, ordinary glass is substituted for Red’s invention.
+But in skulduggery by Walter Slezak and Herbert Anderson, they substitute ordinary glass for Red’s invention.
 And he ends up injuring the president of the company.
 Gloria DeHaven’s character is then demoted, and Red is determined to help; Mickey (James Gleason), the cab man that hit Red the day before, convinces him to not give up.
 Mickey arranges for him to work as a Yellow Cab men (hence the title) ….
 Until an opportunity arrives to demonstrate it again.

 Working at the Yellow Cab company

 With the aid of Mickey, Red is hired by the Yellow Cab company.
 And nearly loses his job on the very first day when he gets mixed up in a chaotic wedding reception.
 It’s a very funny scene, where a bratty child takes Red’s pocket watch and puts it into a mailbox.
 This leads people to think there’s a bomb in the mailbox!
 And results in a very funny overreaction from the various police people.